 As you start to get more in tune with your spiritual side, you will begin to see signs.
 The first sign that I started to notice was a simple recurring number.
 Every day for weeks, I would look at the clock just at the time 22:22.
-You may begin to see feathers, or clouds in the shapes of things, or other numbers on signs.
+You may begin to see feathers, clouds in the shapes of things, or other numbers on signs.
 You may even start to get messages while you are meditating.
-They are all signs that you are on the right path, and that your work is paying off.
+They are all signs that you are on the right path and that your work is paying off.
 Take notice of them.
-One of the best pieces of advice that I could give to you is to get a notebook as soon as you start practicing, and make notes.
+One of the best advice that I could give to you is to get a notebook as soon as you start practicing and making notes.
 Before long, you may begin to see patterns with what you see, feel, or “hear” in meditation.

 As I have said throughout this article, you need to experiment with different aspects of spirituality.
-You will find people who are dedicated to a single way of life, through Wicca, or Astrology, or any of the other paths.
+You will find people dedicated to a single way of life through Wicca, or Astrology or any of the other paths.
 However, you do not need to start that way.
-You may fall into a specific group in the end, but the best way to start is to pick the parts of each that you feel drawn to at the time.
+You may fall into a specific group in the end, but the best way to start is to pick the parts you feel drawn to at the time.
 Try as much as you can and incorporate it into your own journey.

 Spirituality is as individual as you are.
 Do you remember the question I asked you at the beginning?
 I asked you to ask yourself what spirituality is.
-That was for an excellent reason; you need to figure out what your spirituality is, not anyone else’s.
+That was for an excellent reason; you need to figure out your spirituality, not anyone else’s.
 The two take-away points that I want to leave you with here are: